Methodological aspects of research and societal outreach in public health and primary care

 4. Realist research

-Realist research offers a robust framework for understanding complex social phenomena by focusing on the mechanisms that generate outcomes within specific contexts.
+Realist research offers a robust framework for understanding complex phenomena by focusing on the mechanisms that generate outcomes within specific contexts.
 This approach moves beyond the simple identification of causal relationships to explore the underlying structures and processes that influence events and behaviors.
-In this seminar, we will delve into the principles and methodologies of realist research, highlighting its application across various fields, particularly in social sciences and policy evaluation.
+In this seminar, we will delve into the principles and methodologies of realist research, highlighting its application across various fields, particularly in social and health sciences.
 We will discuss key concepts such as context-mechanism-outcome (CMO) configurations, the importance of theory-driven inquiry, and the iterative nature of realist analysis.
-By examining real-world case studies, we aim to illustrate how realist research can provide deeper, actionable insights that inform practice and policy, and how to apply the principles of this powerful research paradigm to your own work.
+By sharing concrete research applications, we aim to illustrate how realist research can provide deeper, actionable insights that inform practice and policy, and how to apply the principles of this powerful research paradigm to your own work.

-This workshop will be given by Dr. Fien Mertens and Dr. Yael Slaghmuylder.
+This workshop will be given by Dr. Fien Mertens and Dr. Yaël Slaghmuylder.
 They are both postdoctoral researchers associated with the Department of Public Health and Primary Care, who have used realist research in the implementation of their PhD research projects.
-Fien is a family physician whose doctoral research project focused on Integrated Care for palliative patients; Yael holds a master's degree in speech-language pathology and audiology and used realist research to develop guides to empower breast cancer survivors in their management of chronic pain.
+Fien is a family physician whose doctoral research project focused on interprofessional collaboration in palliative care; Yaël holds a master's degree in Speech Language and Hearing Sciences and in Health Care Management and Policy, and focused her PhD on integrated care for cancer survivors with chronic pain complaints.

 Date: 14/01/25, 12:00-13:30